openlibraryenvironment/listener-openurl/doc/invocation.md

 ### Building

-The source code is in the `src` directory, so go there and install using NPM or Yarn, as for most Node projects:
+Install using NPM or Yarn, as for most Node projects:

-	cd src
 	yarn install

 ### Running the tests

-Also in the `src` directory:

 	yarn test

 ### Analysing code coverage

-Also in the `src` directory:

 	yarn coverage